 When is this form filed?

-A business is required to file if they:
+A business is required to file if it:

-Paid at least $600 in rents, services, prizes and awards, other income payments, medical and health care payments
+- Paid at least $600 in rents, services, prizes and awards, other income payments, and medical and healthcare payments

 What is the deadline to file Form 1099-MISC?

-The deadline to file this form with the IRS is end of February if filing on paper.
-If filing electronically then the deadline is end of March.
-However, the deadline to provide recipient copy is end of January.
+The deadline to file this form with the IRS is the end of February if filing on paper.
+If filing electronically, then the deadline is at the end of March.
+However, the deadline to provide a recipient copy is at the end of January.

 What is the penalty for failure to file Form 1099-MISC?

-IRS imposes heavy penalties if a business fails to file or fails to file correct information.
+The IRS imposes heavy penalties if a business fails to file or fails to file correct information.
 There is penalty for not providing recipient copies.
 The penalty increases with time.
-So even if you have not filed your form in time, we encourage you to file as soon as possible.
+So, even if you have not filed your form in time, we encourage you to file as soon as possible.

 for more information of penalties.